krangelie/German_NLG_bias/README.md

 ### Re-training a regard bias classifier
 * Data preprocessing is only needed if you want to train or tune a new classifier.
-The preprocessed and pre-embedded data from the thesis are also provided with this repository.
+The preprocessed data are also provided with this repository.
   * Before running the script, make sure to check out `conf/config.yaml` for `dev_settings`, `classifier`, `embedding`, and `preprocessing`.
 They should be adjusted, depending on the type of classifier you want to train.
   * Preprocess data from the annotated datasets in `data/annotated_data_raw/crowd_sourced_regard_w_annotations` with `run_mode=data`.
-  * *Example:* Preparing data for the GRU classifier, can be done as follows: Download [fasttext embeddings](https://www.deepset.ai/german-word-embeddings).
-Store the `model.bin` in `models/fasttext/`.
-Then run `python run.py run_mode=data classifier=lstm embedding=fastt pre_processing=for_lstm dev_settings.annotation=majority` (the gru unit type is specified in the classifier settings).